aka-0x4C3DD/meetingAutomation/README.md

 - Verify your internet connection
 - Check that your credentials are correct
-- Ensure Chrome/Chromium is installed and updated
+- Ensure Chrome/Chromium or Firefox is installed and updated
 - Verify the meeting link/ID format is valid
 </details>

 <details>
 <summary><b>Application Won't Start</b></summary>

-- Verify Chrome/Chromium is installed
+- Verify Chrome/Chromium or Firefox is installed
 - Check for antivirus/firewall software blocking the application
 - Try running as administrator on Windows or with elevated privileges on Linux
 - Check log files in the application directory